FREE 5-Ingredient Recipe EBook

 -

 Place the bay leaf into the pan and submerge.
-Bring the liquid to a gentle boil, then reduce heat and simmer for 8-12 minutes, until the volume is reduced by half.
+Increase the heat to bring the liquid to a gentle boil, then reduce heat and simmer for about 10 minutes, until the volume is reduced by half.

 -